leo-leesco/fun/README.md

 The mid-term and final exams will take place on **29/11/2023** and **06/03/2024**.

+The exam takes place
+in the usual room and at the usual time,
+**from 12:45 to 15:30**, without a break.
+The duration of the exam is 2h45.

 Only **printed course notes** and **hand-written notes** are **allowed** during the mid-term and final exams.
 Electronic devices are **not allowed.**